coasys/ad4m-core-deprecated/README.md

 Any AD4M implementation will have to include at least 3 reflexive system Languages to enable the dynamic bootstrapping of apps and interconnected sense-making networks:
 * A Language of Agents, i.e. where the expressions represent agents, and which uses DIDs as the expression URLs.
 * A Language of Languages, i.e. a way to talk about Languages so Languages can be created by users and shared.
-* A Language of Perspectives which implies the concept of **Shared Perspectives**, i.e. a way to share an otherwise local and private Perspective with others which constitutes the basic building block of any collaboration context.
+* A Language of Perspectives which implies the concept of **Shared Perspectives** a.k.a. **Neighbourhoods**, i.e. a way to share an otherwise local and private Perspective with others which constitutes the basic building block of any collaboration context.

 Having these Languages means Agents can author expressions that represent Agents, Languages and Perspectives.
 These expressions get linked from inside Perspectives.
 That way we can model primitives like friends-lists (Perspective including agent expressions), app-stores (Perspective including Languages) and more.